-It will take place at the Takoma Park Middle School, 7611 Piney Branch Road, Takoma Park, MD (map and directions).
+It takes place at the Takoma Park Middle School, 7611 Piney Branch Road, Takoma Park, MD (map and directions).

 Music and Dance Program

 Enjoy music and dance from around the world on seven stages.
-Some performances are designed for audience participation, particularly our dance workshops, the Seventh Heaven stage, and the many activities at and surrounding the Grassy Nook, our children’s stage.
+Some parts of the Festival are designed for audience participation, including performances at which you can sing along or dance to the music, and the many activities at and surrounding the Grassy Nook, our children’s stage.

 The Festival strives to make our activities accessible to people with disabilities.

-Visit the Grassy Nook Stage for activities designed for children of all ages—folksingers, interactive musical games and dancing, storytelling, and participatory music-making.
-Nearby are children’s homemade games provided by Cub Scout Pack 33—our thanks for their participation.
+Visit the Grassy Nook Stage for activities designed for children of all ages—folksingers, interactive musical games and dancing, and participatory music-making.
+Nearby are homemade children’s games provided by Cub Scout Pack 33—our thanks for their participation.
 Enjoy!

-The Festival’s juried crafts show showcases the diverse talents of the many artisans and craftspeople who live in Takoma Park and the region.
+The Festival’s juried craft show showcases the diverse talents of many artisans and craftspeople who live in Takoma Park and the region.
 Visit their booths to experience—and buy!—their varied and innovative creations.
 A juried selection process ensures the highest quality in handcrafted items.

 Around the grounds you will see a wide variety of community groups that rent table space to distribute literature and solicit new members and donations.
 We encourage you to learn about the many activities taking place in and around Takoma Park by visiting the community-tables area.
 Space is allocated to non-profit groups for a nominal fee.